-- The Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments, or inflation.
-The product is called the Base Budget. - After receiving the Base Budget, Departments submit their requests for adjustments. - Negotiations between OMB and the Departments refine the Base Budget. - When completed, the Base Budget includes commitments, recurring costs, and any approved new projects and initiatives. - The finalized CEO/General Manager's Recommended Budget: - o Is the sum of the refined Base Budgets and Adjustments - o Is limited to estimated available resources - o Satisfies the Authority's financial policies to the best extent possible - o Supports the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manager's Recommended Budget is presented to the Executive Management Team (EMT) in October - The CEO/General Manager's Recommended Budget is presented to the Board of Trustees (BOT) in November and December and is made available to the public. - At least one budget hearing in November and/or December is scheduled for the BOT and the general public, which includes public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
+- o In August, the Office of Management and Budget (OMB) staff adjusts the budget basis for any nonrecurring costs, contracts, or binding commitments, or inflation.
+The product is called the Base Budget. - o The Base Budget is then divided into each of the Divisions and Departments.
+The Department directors and managers review their base budgets and submit requests for adjustments. - o New requests are reviewed by OMB and a cost benefit analysis is done, if needed - Negotiations are held in mid-September between OMB and the Departments refine the Base Budget. - o When completed, the Base Budget includes commitments, recurring costs, and any approved new projects and initiatives.
+This then becomes the CEO/General Managers' Recommended Budget - The finalized CEO/General Manager's Recommended Budget: - Is the sum of the refined Base Budgets and Adjustments - Is limited to estimated available resources - Satisfies the Authority's financial policies to the best extent possible - Supports the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process - The CEO/General Manager's Recommended Budget is presented to the Executive Management Team (EMT) in October and presented to the Board of Trustees in November and December.
+A public hearing is also held in November and another in early December - The review process culminates in the formal adoption of a budget resolution at the December Board Meeting.
 It is the Trustees' practice to finalize appropriations before the new fiscal year begins.